 So they can better infiltrate human communities when the war begins.
 Kidding!
 This is actually an exciting improvement on robosthetics, a term coined for the sake of combining robot with ‘aesthetics.’
 You read it here first, boys and girls!
 The Mask-bot isn’t a robot, however, but a means to convey a human face unto a lifeless machine.
 The whole point is not to creep people out when they stare into the lifeless lens eyes of a robot.

 The German-Japanese collaboration involves a plastic form shaped like a human head.
 It becomes a mask when a projector creates the facial image of a human being.
 At the moment, the Mask-bot is capable of a few responses thanks to its limited programming.
-This means full speech is along way off.
+This means full speech is a long way off.
 In the meantime, it remains an experimental prototype that should inspire visions of sexy robots in the future.

-The downside it’s unlikely that a Mask-bot will be installed on a humanoid machine any time soon.
-It could become an avatar for video conferences though.
+The downside is it’s unlikely that a Mask-bot will be installed on a humanoid machine any time soon.
+It could become an avatar for video conferences, though.
 In the long run, when your household AI goes rogue, at least it’ll have a pretty face on.
 Not like HAL from 2001, a lifeless red eye that stares, stares, and stares.

 Source Gizmag